Doa6Vr/Doa6Vr/README.md

         * Set Camera Mode to "Game cam, Target on"
         * Set height lock to Target (prevents the camere from moving up and down as the character falls and gets up)
         * Hold in Left Stick and move the stick left a bit  (this moves the 'target' of the camera instead of moving the camera.
 This makes the camera look between P2 and P1.
-    * Room scale free roam [probably not a great idea while the axises are messed up]
+    * Room scale free roam
         * Set Camera Mode to "Source off, Target off".
 Now the only thing controlling the camera is the movement of the headset and the controller.
         * You can now fly around as you please, or walk around.